Topological mass generation in gapless systems: Topological mass generation in gapless systems

 \subsubsection{Higher-form symmetry breaking}

 Here, we explain the higher-form symmetry breaking in the presence of the external fields.
-In this system, the $\bb{Z}_k$ 0-form and 1-form symmetries and $\U(1)$ 1-form symmetry can be spontaneously broken. \footnote{In relativistic systems, the $\U(1)$ 2-form symmetry cannot be broken spontaneously in $(3+1)$ dimensions due to the higher-form generalization~\cite{Gaiotto:2014kfa,Lake:2018dqm} of the Coleman-Mermin-Wagner-Hohenberg theorem~\cite{Coleman:1973ci,Mermin:1966fe,Hohenberg:1967zz}.
-In non-relativistic systems, this theorem may be relaxed due to the modification of the propagator of an NG mode~\cite{Watanabe:2019xul}.
-It is an open question whether the Coleman-Mermin-Wagner-Hohenberg theorem for higher-form symmetries can also be relaxed in non-relativistic systems.}
+In this system, the $\bb{Z}_k$ zero- and one-form symmetries and $\U(1)$ one-form symmetry can be spontaneously broken. \footnote{In relativistic systems, the $\U(1)$ two-form symmetry cannot be broken spontaneously in $(3+1)$ dimensions due to the higher-form generalization~\cite{Gaiotto:2014kfa,Lake:2018dqm} of the Coleman-Mermin-Wagner-Hohenberg theorem~\cite{Coleman:1973ci,Mermin:1966fe,Hohenberg:1967zz}.
+In nonrelativistic systems, this theorem may be relaxed due to the modification of the propagator of a NG mode~\cite{Watanabe:2019xul}.
+It is an open question whether the Coleman-Mermin-Wagner-Hohenberg theorem for higher-form symmetries can also be relaxed in nonrelativistic systems.}

-We are interested in the breaking of the electric 1-form symmetry characterized by a nonzero VEV of the Wilson loop.
+We are interested in the breaking of the electric one-form symmetry characterized by a nonzero VEV of the Wilson loop.
 Consider a pair of static charges with opposite signs.
 We assume that the distance of the charges is $R$ and they are created at $t = 0$ and annihilated at $t = T$.
 Under this assumption, the VEV of the Wilson loop is

 where $V(R)$ is the potential energy.
 To evaluate $V(R)$, we consider the propagator of the gapless modes in the static limit $\omega = 0$.

 Let us first consider the case with the background magnetic field.
 To see whether the symmetry breaking occurs, we look at the kinetic term of $\phi$ and $a_\mu$,